frouo/lembot-public-website/terms.md

 ## Us

-Lembot charges for access on monthly plans.
+Lembot charges for access on monthly plan.
 You can cancel subscription anytime from your dashboard, no questions asked.

 Lembot's service may change without prior notice.
 Changes could affect pricing, pricing policies, features and access restrictions.